fireundubh/playwithfire/pyro/workflows.md

 title: Pyro Workflows
 description:
 published: true
-date: 2020-06-01T12:02:34.445Z
+date: 2020-06-01T12:05:02.881Z
 tags:
 ---

 # Local Build

-In the local build workflow, you drag-and-drop the PPJ onto the Pyro executable, pass the path to the PPJ to Pyro using the command line, or run Pyro directly from PyCharm.
-Simple!
+In the local build workflow, you have various ways of building projects.
+You can:

+- drag-and-drop the PPJ onto the Pyro executable;
+- pass the path to the PPJ to Pyro using the command line; or
+- run Pyro directly from PyCharm or a pipenv.

 ## Requirements